MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-tex1d.md

 ## <a name="return-value"></a>Valore restituito

-Valore dei dati della trama.
+Valore dei dati di trama.

 ## <a name="type-description"></a>Descrizione del tipo